Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 ## Teaching Experience

 **MY464 - Introduction to Quantitative Analysis for Media and Communications**
-Graduate Course, Department of Methodology, LSE
+Graduate Course, LSE

 **SOSC1190 - China and the World: China's Development in Historical and Comparative Perspectives** (3 terms)
-Undergraduate Course, Division of Social Science, HKUST
+Undergraduate Course, HKUST

 **SOSC1470 - Political and Economic Development of Modern Japan** (3 terms)
-Undergraduate Course, Division of Social Science, HKUST
+Undergraduate Course, HKUST

-## Pedagogical Training
+## Formal Pedagogical Training

 **PDEV6800I - Introduction to Teaching and Learning in Higher Education** (3 terms)
 HKUST